 The Foundation has entered into several charitable gift annuities whereby the Foundation has received a transfer of assets from a donor and is obligated to pay the donor quarterly or annual payments for the remainder of their lifetime.
 Upon death of the donor, any residual balance shall be retained by the Foundation.
-However, certain agreements also stipulate that a portion of the residual balance, if any, be paid to specified beneficiary organizations first.
 Contribution revenue from gift annuities is recognized at the date assets are received, net of gift annuity liabilities recorded.
 Gift annuity liabilities pertain to the Foundation's liability to the donor, based on the present value of payments to be made to the donor over their estimated remaining lifetime.
 The present value of payments to be made to the donors is calculated annually based on published mortality tables and discount rates ranging from 1.8% to 7.6%.